 Install Windows on your newer Mac

 Newer Mac computers use a streamlined method to install Windows on your Mac.
-To find out whether your Mac uses this method, see “Learn more” in the Apple Support article How to install Windows using Boot Camp.
+To find out whether your Mac uses this method, see “Learn more” in the Apple Support article How to install Windows on your Mac with Boot Camp.
 If your Mac is an older model, follow the instructions in Install Windows on your older Mac instead.

-To find out which versions of Windows your Mac supports, see the Apple Support article System requirements to install Windows on your Mac using Boot Camp.
+To find out which versions of Windows your Mac supports, see the Apple Support article System requirements to install Windows using Boot Camp for macOS.

 What you need